swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 === ":material-cloud: Using another cloud provider?
 Read this!"

-    This guide has been written with Google Cloud Platform in mind.
+    This guide has been written with Google Cloud in mind.
 We are open to contributions to add support for other cloud providers such as [:simple-amazonaws: Amazon Web Services](https://aws.amazon.com),
     [:simple-exoscale: Exoscale](https://www.exoscale.com),